|The Mauthausen prison orchestra escorting prisoners to the gas chambers.|

 Getting back to Boix, when he was just 15 he joined the PSUC (Partit Socialista Unificat de Catalunya), the Catalan communist party.
 This was when the Civil War broke out in Barcelona in July 1936.
 He first worked for youth magazines as a photographer.
 Later, he volunteered as what we would call today an embedded photographer for military activities, meaning he tagged along with the troops for propaganda purposes.

 He saw action on various fronts, including the Battle of the Ebro.
-Franco’s Nazi-backed forces were on the ascendant and, as they closed in on Barcelona in January 1939, Boix - a communist who feared for his life under fascists - fled for the French border.
+Franco’s German-backed forces were on the ascendant and, as they closed in on Barcelona in January 1939, Boix - a communist who feared for his life under fascists - fled for the French border.
 He was one of hundreds of thousands of women, children that included the defeated remnants of the Republican army.

 The French government at first balked at helping the refugees, but finally opened the frontier to the soldiers on February 5th.
 Instead of treating them as Republican brothers, though, the French immediately imprisoned the men in concentration camps.
 Boix himself was sent to the Septfonds Camp.
 Conditions were terrible, but it was better than being captured by Franco and executed.

 Boix, along with many Spanish refugees, then was conscripted by the French army to build defences.
-He was taken prisoner in June in Belfort in northern France, from where he was transferred to a Nazi prisoner of war camp.
+He was taken prisoner in June in Belfort in northern France, from where he was transferred to a German prisoner of war camp.
 They claimed Spanish citizenship, but Spanish Foreign Minister Ramón Serrano Súñer, who was Franco’s brother-in-law (hence his nickname as El Cuñadísimo), disowned the Republicans.
 Franco and Súñer played a cynical game throughout the war, supporting Hitler just enough to avoid any glances by Hitler in Spain's direction re a possible invasion, but also avoiding provoking the Allies to do the same.
-This equivocation allowed the Nazis to declare the Spanish refugees stateless citizens (like Jews and Gypsies), and hence to be treated however the Germans wished (with no Geneva Convention protections and so forth).
+This equivocation allowed the Germans to declare the Spanish refugees stateless citizens (like Jews and Gypsies), and hence to be treated however the Germans wished (with no Geneva Convention protections and so forth).
 It wasn't all bad for the poor souls: the few Spaniards who were deported back to Spain faced torture, concentration camps and firing squads.
-As far as Franco was concerned, the Nazis merely helped rid him of a problem.
-The Nazis, on the other hand, could use the free labor.
+As far as Franco was concerned, the Germans merely helped rid him of a problem.
+The Germans, on the other hand, could use the free labor.